The combinatorial formula for open gravitational descendents: The moduli, bundles and intersection numbers

-\begin{definition} A \emph{twisted open smooth spin surface} is a smooth surface $(\Sigma,\{x_i\}_{i\in\B},\{z_i\}_{i\in\I}),$ together with a compatible twisted real spin structure twisted in $\{z_i\}_{i\in {\I_1}}.$ In case $\I_1=\emptyset,$ we call it an \emph{open smooth spin surface}.
-A (twisted) smooth spin surface with a lifting is a (twisted) open spin surface, together with a lifting.
+A \emph{twisted open smooth spin surface} is a smooth open surface $(\Sigma,\{x_i\}_{i\in\B},\{z_i\}_{i\in\I}),$ together with a compatible twisted real spin structure twisted in $\{z_i\}_{i\in {\I_1}}.$ In case $\I_1=\emptyset,$ we call it an \emph{open smooth spin surface}.
+A \emph{(twisted) smooth spin surface with a lifting} is a (twisted) open spin surface, together with a lifting.
 A lifting with all boundary points being legal is called a \emph{grading}.
-A surface with a non twisted spin structure and a grading is called a graded surface.
-An isomorphism of (twisted) spin surfaces with a lifting is an isomorphism of the underlying surfaces and of the line bundles, which respects the involutions, takes the lifting to the lifting in the target, and respects the twistings and alternations. \end{definition}
+A surface with a non twisted spin structure, that is, $\I_1=\B_1=\emptyset$, and a grading is called a \emph{graded surface}.
+An isomorphism of twisted spin surfaces is an isomorphism of the underlying surfaces and of the line bundles which respects the twists, commutes with the maps between the canonical lines in the expected sense and, in the open case, also the with the involutions.
+An isomorphism of twisted spin surfaces with a lifting is an isomorphism of the twisted spin surfaces, which takes the lifting to the lifting in the target, and respects the alternations. \end{definition} We will see below in Proposition \ref{prop:parity_disks} that the only obstruction to the existence of a graded spin structure is the parity of $g+k:$ In a graded spin structure, $g+k$ must be odd.